TaaS Price Down 4.6% Over Last Week (TAAS)

 About TaaS

-It is usually not currently possible to buy alternative cryptocurrencies such as TaaS directly using US dollars.
-Investors seeking to acquire TaaS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as TaaS directly using US dollars.
+Investors seeking to trade TaaS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy TaaS using one of the exchanges listed above.

 Receive News & Updates for TaaS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TaaS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.